 Diane Louise Jordan

-Diane Louise Jordan presents Sunday Half Hour every Sunday, 8:30-9pm
+Diane Louise Jordan presents The Sunday Hour every Sunday, 6:00-7:00 am

 I feel both privileged and excited about being invited to present such an established and much-loved BBC gem.Diane Louise Jordan

-Asked about her favourite hymn, Diane has trouble choosing from the many wonderful hymns and songs written over the centuries, but, like so many listeners, ultimately picks: How Great Thou Art.
+Asked about her favourite hymn, Diane has trouble choosing from the many wonderful hymns and songs written over the centuries, but ultimately picks: How Great Thou Art.